pippinbarr/cart253-2019/modules/core-variables/core-variables.md

 ???

 - Not having to specify what __type__ a variable must take is very convenient and flexible
-- But it's also pretty __dangerous__ because it allows us to make mistakes more easily
+- But it's also potentially frustrating because it allows us to make mistakes more easily
 - Importantly, we have to be careful not to accidentally put the __wrong type of thing__ into a variable, because JavaScript won't tell us!

 ---

 ## A value

-- A variable has a value in it: it is the thing that variable is storing
+- A variable has a value in it: the thing that variable is storing
 - This value will be of a specific __type__, as above
-- The variable will keep it safe until we need to __use it or change it__
+- The variable will keep it safe (and warm?) until we need to __use it or change it__
 - Ah, change!

 ---